usnistgov/oscal-xproc3/tutorial/sequence/Lesson02/unpack_102.md

 ### XProc files and XProc steps

-An XProc *file* is an XML document instance, which when parsed as XML produces a document rooted at an XProc `p:step-declaration` or `p:library` element (where `p:` identifies the XProc namespace), and otherwise conforms to the rules of XProc syntax.

 The *step* is the core conceptual unit of XProc.
 An XProc processing pipeline is composed of steps.
 But a pipeline is also considered as a step in itself.
 As such it can be used in other pipelines, and so on.

 In other words, steps in XProc are *compositional*.
 They are building block assemblies made out of smaller building block assemblies.
 A step is a way to process data.
 A pipeline is a way of orchestrating and arranging such processes.

-Thus it is also normal when working with XProc to distinguish between pipelines and steps.
-It is a relative distinction, but important.
+The distinction between pipelines and steps is relative and provisional, but important and useful.
 The pipeline is the logical and actual definition of how your data is to be processed.
 Every pipeline is composed of an arrangement, often a series, of operations.
-The definitions - the steps - include &ldquo;primitives&rdquo;, and are designed for generality and reusability to designate and configure these operations.
-This saves work, focuses optimization, and makes it possible to scale up to address data processing requirement sets that are both large and complex.
+The definitions - the steps - include &ldquo;primitives&rdquo;, being designed for generality and reusability for the most common operations.
+But since a pipeline is also a step, we can always combine more than the primitives or core compound steps of the language.
+At a higher level, defining new steps with new step declarations, and using them in combination with other steps, is how we manage complexity and change in the requirements.
+This strategy can support for adaptability while also supporting an 'incremental maturity model', improving with reuse, building and testing over time.
+Careful use and deployment of new steps is how we save work, by focusing optimization and making it possible to scale up to address data processing requirement sets that are both large and complex.

 Accommodating this design, an XProc *file* considered as an XML instance is either of two things: a *step declaration*, or a collection of such declarations, a *library*.